'Monark' is a brand new RPG from former 'Shin Megami Tensei' developers

 - READ MORE: ‘Shin Megami Tensei III: Nocturne HD Remaster’ review: demonic difficulty for only the most patient hardcore RPG fans

 The upcoming RPG is slated for release on October 14 in Japan and will release on PlayStation 4, PlayStation 5, and Nintendo Switch.
 It will be published by developer Lancarse, and published by FuRyu.
-There is no western release date yet.
+An early 2022 release date has been confirmed for the West.

 Gematsu has reported that the scenario is being developed with the help of SMT alumni Ryutaro Ito, with character designs from artist so-bin.